MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/outlook/manage/admin-controlled-migration-policy.md

 > [!TIP]
 > Setting through Intune: This can be managed in Intune using administrative templates as well, since this is an ADMX policy.
 For more information, see [Use Windows 10/11 templates to configure group policy settings in Microsoft Intune](/mem/intune/configuration/administrative-templates-windows?tabs=template)

-## Policy to Define the Interval Between Migration Attempts
+## Policy to define the interval between migration attempts

 Users can toggle back to classic Outlook even after they migrate to the new Outlook for Windows.